asvasudevan/ProductCatalogManagementSystem/README.md

 # ProductCatalogManagementSystem v01.
+install postgres in your local PC. create a database "ubuntu".
+Enclose the database name ubuntu with double quotes since postgres is case-sensitive.
-install postgres in your local PC. create a dadabase with name "ubuntu" run the below sql commands to have necessary DB objects and references.
+run the below sql commands to have necessary DB objects and references.

 # DB Scripts